How to Stay Anonymous Online

 The first thing you will want to do to enjoy anonymous web browsing is to hide your IP address.
 As you can see with our IP address location tool, any website can find out exactly where you are.
 This information is tracked by any number of online services, but you can change your IP address in one of three ways:

-- Use a web proxy server: This essentially allows you to pretend to be someone else.
-By using a web proxy server you’re putting your Internet connection through someone else’s server, and taking their IP address instead of your own.
+- Use a web proxy server: By using a web proxy server you’re putting your Internet connection through someone else’s server, and taking their IP address instead of your own.
 You will find hundreds of web proxy services, and most of the well known browsers feature an extension that will let you do it.
 Reliability is a major issue here as a free service gives you what you pay for.

 - Use TOR: TOR stands for The Onion Router, that’s why their logo is an onion!
 The logo illustrates the hundreds of different proxies that a user’s connection is routed through.
-You can think of them as similar to a VPN, but with a much steeper learning curve to use it.
+You can think of them as similar to a VPN, but with a much steeper learning curve to use, and a much slower connection speed as you route through all those connections.

 Staying anonymous online: Anonymous communications and email